ryanseys/lune/README.md

 Lune
 ====

-Lune.js — calculate the phase of the moon
+Lune.js — calculate the phases of the moon

 ## Installation